 Reason #3: You don’t actually do your homework.

 How much time do you spend in German class each week?
-2-3 hours?
+1 hour?
+2 hours?
 And how much time do you spend on your homework?
 30 minutes?
-That’s less than four hours per week spent on learning German.
+That’s less time in a week than most people watch TV in a given day.

-On the other hand, if you don’t do your homework because you absorb all the information immediately, then you’re either a genius or a delightful freak of nature.
-Glückwunsch!
+On the other hand, if you don’t do your homework because you absorb all the information immediately, then go forth and speak German.

 Reason #4: You get in your own way.

 This one can be a simple matter of procrastination (oh! look!
-I need to wash the dishes before I sit down to study German.) or it can be a complicated matter of negative self-talk (I’ll never get this, it’s too hard and I’m no good at learning languages.).
+I need to wash the dishes before I sit down to study German.) or it can be a complicated matter of negative self-talk, anything like "I’ll never get this, it’s too hard and I’m no good at learning languages."

-If you’re procrastinating, then try the Pomodoro technique.
-Study for 25 minutes, take a 5 minute break, wash dishes for 25 minutes, take a 5 minute break, and then go back to German.
-Repeat as necessary.
+Maybe you'd be one to try the Pomodoro technique.
+Study for 25 minutes, take a 5 minute break, study again for 25 minutes, take a 5 minute break, rinse and repeat as necessary.

-If you’re constantly talking yourself out of learning German and it’s that Negative Nelly in your head telling you you’re not good enough at learning German / not smart enough to learn German / gosh darnit, no one in your German class likes you, then I highly recommend you tell that Negative Nelly “Halt die Schnauze!”
-(Shut your trap!), and get on with your learning.
+If you constantly talk yourself out of learning German and it’s that Negative Nelly in your head telling you you’re not good enough at learning German / not smart enough to learn German / gosh darnit, no one in your German class likes you, then I highly recommend you tell that Negative Nelly to shut her pie hole and get on with your learning.

 Reason #5: You sit around in class and talk about German…in English.

-Most of you reading this recognize this as symptomatic of many foreign language classrooms in the US.
-And it doesn’t seem to matter what the language is, it’s not just German, but unless you’re attending an immersion school, you’re probably spending most of your foreign language time speaking English.
+Most of you recognize this as symptomatic of many foreign language classrooms in the US.
+And it doesn’t seem to matter what the foreign language is, it’s not just German, but unless you’re attending an immersion school, you probably spend most of your foreign language learning time speaking English.